dbochicchio/vera/OpenSprinkler/README.md

 - *urn:bochicchio-com:serviceId:OpenSprinkler1* / *UpdateNameFromController*: 0 if you want to override the device name and never sync it with controller, 1 to sync it if changed (default)

 ## For Water Level
-- *urn:micasaverde-com:serviceId:HumiditySensor1* / *CurrentLevel*: if you want to get the water level from the device
+This is a standard humidity service, so you can get its value using the standard *urn:micasaverde-com:serviceId:HumiditySensor1* / *CurrentLevel* variable.

+## For sensors
+Sensore are standard security service device, so you can get its value using the standard *urn:micasaverde-com:serviceId:SecuritySensor1* / *Tripped* variable.

 # Use in code
 Master, Zones and Program devices implements standard switch action: *urn:upnp-org:serviceId:SwitchPower1 SetTarget*